The Common (Indian) Myna Pictures and Detail (Acridotheres tristis)

 Close Up Two Common Myna

-Some people also put common Myna in cages because of its sweet voice and speaking ability.
+Some people also put the common Myna in cages because of its sweet voice and speaking ability.
 However, I have never seen them in captivity.

 Common Myna